quietcry/tgHeating/README.md

-# Heating control based person state
+# Heating control based by person state

 ## What is this blueprint for?